 As industry evolves, so has Penn State Nursing.
 A DNP is the industry standard for nurse practitioners and those who want to assume clinical leadership or specialty roles.
 A DNP is the highest level of nursing practice for clinicians and clinical leadership.
 Graduates from our program will be well prepared to deliver expert clinical care and improve health care outcomes.

 Choice clinicals.
 Academic excellence.
 Expert faculty.
 World-renowned University.

 We have established clinical partners throughout the world and have dedicated staff to help you secure the clinical sites in the locations you want.
 For a program that focuses on the best quality clinical care, the DNP project is the culmination of all your hard work.

-The Penn State College of Nursing is also home to some of the nation’s most influential nurse faculty and you will learn and be mentored from the best.
-Like Kelly Wolgast, DNP, RN, FACHE, FAAN COL (R), US Army, assistant dean for outreach and professional development, whose been championing Penn State’s COVID-19 response.
+The Penn State Ross and Carol Nese College of Nursing is also home to some of the nation’s most influential nurse faculty and you will learn and be mentored from the best — like Kelly Wolgast, DNP, RN, FACHE, FAAN COL (R), US Army, assistant dean for outreach and professional development, who championed Penn State’s COVID-19 response.

 What are my career options with a Penn State DNP?

 A Penn State DNP positions you to become a nurse leader in a variety of capacities.
 For example, a DNP-prepared nurse can become a nurse practitioner (NP), with a specialty, or assume responsibility as a high-level administrator with the ability to influence clinical training or nursing policy.